signalfx/splunk-otel-go/docs/troubleshooting.md

 | Maximum queue size                             | 2048    | `OTEL_BSP_MAX_QUEUE_SIZE`        |
 | Maximum batch size                             | 512     | `OTEL_BSP_MAX_EXPORT_BATCH_SIZE` |

-The `BatchSpanProcessor` attempts and export when the queue contains the batch size or more number of spans.
-It will drop spans when new spans are added but the queue is full.
-Therefore there are two reasons spans are dropped: spans are being added faster than they can be exported, or exporting is taking so long the queue fills during the export.
+The `BatchSpanProcessor` attempts an export when the queue contains the batch size or more number of spans (or the timeout occurs).
+It will drop new spans when the are added but the queue is full.
+There are two reasons this will
+occur: spans are being added faster than they can be exported, or exporting is taking so long the queue fills during the export.

-If the `count` in the log message continually equal to the maximum batch size, it is likely spans are being added faster than they can be exported.
+If the `count` in the log messages is continually equal to the maximum batch size, it is likely spans are being added faster than they can be exported.

 One way to resolve this is throw more computational and network resources at it.
 If you system has resources to spare try increasing the batch size to use